Soumik1008/SoumikSaha.github.io/README.md

 I enjoyed these 7 days, you can as well.
 To register for next free 7 days bootcamp, visit:

-www.shapeai.tech or follow SHAPEAL ons
+www.shapeai.tech or follow SHAPEAI ons

 <li><a href="https://in.linkedin.com/company/shapeal">Linkedin</a>